 5.)
 Faster construction times compared to traditional remove and replace methods

-“The main reason we like CIR is because it minimizes the traffic impact and the number of trucks coming in and out of the project site,” San Jose’s Associate Engineer Frank Farshidi said.
+“The main reason we like PDR is because it minimizes the traffic impact and the number of trucks coming in and out of the project site,” San Jose’s Associate Engineer Frank Farshidi said.
 “We don’t have to close the road and residents really like that.
 We’re not hauling new material from the plant, which makes it a more sustainable process.”

-Several engineers from the City of Santa Clara visited a recent Graniterock CIR job on Vistapark Drive in San Jose to watch the process and determine if it’s something that would help chip away at the backlog of crumbling streets.
+Several engineers from the City of Santa Clara visited a recent Graniterock PDR job on Vistapark Drive in San Jose to watch the process and determine if it’s something that would help chip away at the backlog of crumbling streets.